 2. Yarn production

 Once the fiber is harvested, it needs to be spun into yarn before it can be woven or knitted into fabric.
 The raw fiber is cleaned and carded (combed to separate and align the fibers), then it is spun into yarn.
-In the traditional method, this process could be done by hand, and now it is mostly made through machines.
+In the traditional method, this process could be done by hand, and now it is mostly done through machines.
 Spinning twists the fibers together to create a long and continuous yarn.

 3. Fabric Weaving or Knitting